ari-dasci/OD-MULTICAST/README.md

-#  MULTICAST: MULTI Confirmation-level AlarmSysTem based on CNN and LSTM to mitigate falsealarms for handgun detection in video-surveillance.
+#  MULTICAST: MULTI Confirmation-level AlarmSysTem based on CNN and LSTM to mitigate false alarms for handgun detection in video-surveillance.

 The dataset used in this paper are:

-1. HandgunTrajectory is the dataset for training models to predict the trajectory of handguns in vidos.
+1. HandgunTrajectory is the dataset for training models to predict the trajectory of handguns in videos.
 It contains five files:
 * HandGunTrayectory_1.txt
 * HandGunTrayectory_2.txt
 * HandGunTrayectory_3.txt